stano45/p4containerflow/REPORT.md

 At this point, we have a working load balancer that forwards traffic to one of two hosts.
 We are also able to update the load balancer node IPs using the controller.
 However, the load balancer in this state only supports traffic in the direction of the target hosts, while traffic from the hosts back to the client is not properly handled.

 To support TCP connections, the following needs to be adjusted:
-Rewrite the IP address of response packets.
+1. Rewrite the IP address of response packets.
 This is necessary, since the load balancer also has an IP address, and packets returning from target hosts would not be recognized as being a part of the same TCP connection.
-Re-compute the checksum for TCP packets, in addition to the IPv4 checksum.
+2. Recompute the checksum for TCP packets, in addition to the IPv4 checksum.

 Rewriting the source was relatively straightforward.
 Using p4’s match-action tables, we inserted an entry to the `ecmp_group` table, matching on the client’s IP (fixed at `10.0.1.1` in this example, [see code](https://github.com/stano45/p4containerflow/blob/a270c9bb9448d7952e0811c4d0636a79ee64113e/controller/switch_controller.py#L65)) and wrote an action to rewrite the source address to the switches’ IP ([see code](https://github.com/stano45/p4containerflow/blob/4846084c3239aeeac9944526f0bd917a79c8aa0f/load_balancer/load_balance.p4#L124)).